Hasse diagram

-The phrase "Hasse diagram" may also refer to the transitive reduction as an abstract directed acyclic graph, independently of any drawing of that graph, but this usage is eschewed here.
+In some sources, the phrase "Hasse diagram" has a different meaning: the directed acyclic graph obtained from the covering relation of a partially ordered set, independently of any drawing of that graph.

 Diagram design

-Although Hasse diagrams are simple as well as intuitive tools for dealing with finite posets, it turns out to be rather difficult to draw "good" diagrams.
-The reason is that there will in general be many possible ways to draw a Hasse diagram for a given poset.
+Although Hasse diagrams are simple, as well as intuitive, tools for dealing with finite posets, it turns out to be rather difficult to draw "good" diagrams.
+The reason is that, in general, there are many different possible ways to draw a Hasse diagram for a given poset.
 The simple technique of just starting with the minimal elements of an order and then drawing greater elements incrementally often produces quite poor results: symmetries and internal structure of the order are easily lost.

 The following example demonstrates the issue.
 Consider the power set of a 4-element set ordered by inclusion $\subseteq$.
 Below are four different Hasse diagrams for this partial order.
 Each subset has a node labelled with a binary encoding that shows whether a certain element is in the subset (1) or not (0):

 The first diagram makes clear that the power set is a graded poset.
 The second diagram has the same graded structure, but by making some edges longer than others, it emphasizes that the 4-dimensional cube is a combinatorial union of two 3-dimensional cubes, and that a tetrahedron (abstract 3-polytope) likewise merges two triangles (abstract 2-polytopes).
 The third diagram shows some of the internal symmetry of the structure.
-In the fourth diagram the vertices are arranged like the elements of a 4×4 matrix.
+In the fourth diagram the vertices are arranged in a 4×4 grid.